Electromaster232/Discord-LiveBot/README.md

 **Originally Developed By PlayBy, Modified by Endless Hosting**

+###NOTE: Some of the assets in this project belong to Discord Inc, and anyone else it belongs to.

 # Discord-LiveBot
 Discord-LiveBot allows you to take control of your Discord bot using a client-like interface.